x4A81/Chess-Engine/README.md

 # Chess-Engine
-A simple chess engine with a GUI
+A simple chess engine with an ASCII display.